Aarhus Gymnastikforening

-AGF has won five Danish Football Championships and a record nine Danish Cups.
+AGF has won five Danish Football Championships and nine Danish Cups.
 In 1961, AGF reached the quarter-finals of the European Cup where they were knocked out by later winners, Benfica.
-In 1989, AGF again reached a European quarter-final.
-This time in the European Cup Winners' Cup, where they lost 1–0 on aggregate to later winners FC Barcelona.
+In 1989, AGF again reached a European quarter-final, this time in the European Cup Winners' Cup, where they lost 1–0 on aggregate to later winners FC Barcelona.

+They won the Atlantic Cup twice, in 2018 and 2020.

 History

 AGF played its first football match against Aarhus Idrætsklub Olympia in November 1902, a 5–2 loss.
 Six years later, the club won the Jutland Football Championship by winning 3–2 over Ringkøbing IF in the final.
 AGF won the Jutland Football Championship seven times and was in three finals of the Danish Football Championship before AGF became a member of the newly founded Denmark Tournament in 1927.

 In 1911, AGF got its own clubhouse after which the club bought the pitches at Dalgas Avenue.
 In 1920, AGF began to play its home matches at the newly built Aarhus Stadium, where the club has played ever since.
 In 1941, the club moved from the clubhouse at Dalgas Avenue to Fredensvang in the suburb of Viby J.

-For three seasons in a row from 1949 to 1951 AGF finished in third place in the top division.
+For three consecutive seasons (1949 to 1951) AGF finished in third place in the top division.
 After spending the 1952–53 season in the 2nd Division, AGF returned strongly to the 1st Division and in the next 12 seasons won four Danish Football Championships and five Danish Cups.
 AGF also participated in the first edition of the European Cup, where they lost 4–2 on aggregate to French club Reims with three goals scored by Léon Glovacki.
 In 1961, AGF reached the quarter-final in the same tournament where they lost to eventual tournament winners Benfica.
 AGF were relegated to the 2nd Division in 1968 and in 1973 but returned to the 1st Division in 1976.
 This was the start of 30 continuous years in the top division.

 The introduction of professional football in Denmark had a major influence on the success AGF experienced from the late 1970s and forward until 1998.
 With former Real Madrid star Henning Jensen on the team, AGF were close at winning the Danish Football Championship in 1982.
 AGF drew 2–2 against B.93 in the last game of the season which sent the championship to OB.
 In 1984, AGF were again close to clinching the championship but lost by a single point to the rivals from Vejle Boldklub.
 Finally in 1986, AGF won their fifth Danish Football Championship.
 Flemming Povlsen, Jan Bartram and John Stampe were the key players of the team these years.
 In 1987, 1988 and 1992 AGF also won the Danish Cup.